 With these 4 tips you can multiply your reading speed

 If, like Bill Gates, you’re also more interested in non-fiction, it’s worth getting into the habit of the following speed-reading techniques.
-This will help you multiply your reading speed and absorb the information faster.
+With it you will manage to multiply your reading speed and absorb the information faster.
 Then, for prose or novels, which are less about absorbing information quickly and more about enjoying every word, you can always return to your normal reading speed.

 Tip 1: Read the table of contents and the back of the book